SergeyBibikov/rust-selenium/README.md

 * Selenium server running on localhost:4444
 * A chromedriver, geckodriver or safari

-## Limitations

-* For now Safari supports only simple session

 ## TO DO

 * Add useful methods which are available in other Selenium implementations
-* Add support for Safari session options

 ## Contributions
 Any contributions, bug reports and improvement suggestions are much anticipated and appreciated!

 ### Release notes:
+* v 0.1.5 - SafariOptions support
 * v 0.1.4 - Basic Safari support
 * v 0.1.3 - FirefoxOptions support
 * v 0.1.2 - ChromeOptions support